agladstein/SimPrily/Manual.md

 ##### SNP array ascertainment arguments

-If the user would like to create a pseudo array from the simulation, five additional arguments must be included in the model_file:
+If the user would like to create a pseudo array from the simulation, the array template must be included in the command line argument with the flag `-a`, and four additional arguments must be included in the model_file:

 `-discovery`, followed by the populations (defined by their numbers from `-n`) that should be used to discover the SNP (e.g. the HapMap populations).
 These are the populations that will be used to create the pseudo array.